Camp FAQs

 What is your refund policy?

-Yes, each week of camp has its own waitlist.
-When you are registering for camp, if any week you want to sign up for is full, you can select on the registration form that you would like to be added to the waitlist and for which week(s).
-We will contact you if a spot opens up for a week that you are on the waitlist for, which can happen any time from now until the week before that week of camp.
-When managing the waitlist, we try to maximize the number of different campers who are able to attend camp.
+Our Process: We will contact you if a spot opens up for a week that you are on the waitlist for, which can happen from the time of registration until the week before that week of camp.
+When managing the waitlist, we maximize the number of campers who can attend camp.

 What is the packing list for my camper to bring to camp each day?

-• closed-toe shoes that can get wet (a change of shoes can be helpful)
+• closed-toe shoes that can get wet (a change of shoes can be helpful).

-• a full change of clothing
+• a complete change of weather-appropriate clothing.

-• a sunhat
+• a sunhat.

-• a raincoat (optional—check the weather before coming to camp in the morning!)
+• a raincoat (optional—check the weather before coming to camp in the morning).

 How are camp groups decided?